blaze/blaze/docs/design/blaze-catalog.md

     Blaze servers/catalogs directly without an import
     step.
 * A catalog entry includes the following associated data.
+  * Whether it produces a blaze.Array or a blaze.Table.
   * DataShape of the Array.
 Note that this scales from single values like a boolean or string, up through tables and multi-dimensional arrays.